Ledger’s Next-Generation Devices: Ledger Stax vs Ledger Flex

 Bigger Display, Better UX

-The first feature of Ledger’s next-generation devices includes their bigger display with an improved user experience.
+The first feature of Ledger’s next-generation signers includes their bigger display with an improved user experience.
 To explain, a large portion of crypto heists are carried out via malicious approvals or transactions.
 These attacks pose a significant threat when the screens of most hardware wallets are too small to review transaction details easily.
 The risk also intensifies the more complex the transaction is.

 With a larger and clearer display, Ledger Stax and Ledger Flex let you read and review transaction details clearly, offering a more intuitive experience, akin to a smartphone.
 This more familiar user experience reduces the risk of errors or misunderstandings.